chapter seven

 • Managing memory with low latency

 In the previous part of the book, we examined different techniques for organizing data when designing an application for low latency.
-We introduced techniques that aim to reduce latency to ensure data access is not a latency bottleneck for your application:
+The part introduced techniques that aim to reduce latency to ensure data access is not a latency bottleneck for your application:

-• Replication to maintain multiple (consistent) copies of the data.
+• Replication maintains multiple (consistent) copies of the data.

-• Caching to temporarily keep a copy of the data.
+• Caching temporarily keeps a copy of the data.

-In other words, we looked at how your decisions on data organization impact latency and what you can do to mitigate that.
-However, in this third part of the book, we’re switching gears to explore how to build low-latency applications from the computational perspective to understand how to structure your application logic when building for low latency.
+In other words, we looked at how your data organization decisions impact latency and what you can do to mitigate that.
+In this third part of the book, we’re switching gears to explore how you can build low-latency applications from the computational perspective, focusing on how you can structure your application logic when building for low latency.

 7.2 Algorithmic complexity